-When possible, create and post a policy regarding the type of comments permitted on the unit’s social media accounts.
+When possible, use the University Social Media Comment Policy regarding the type of comments permitted on the unit’s social media accounts.
 For example, Public Affairs recommends putting the comment policy as a Note on the unit’s Facebook page.
 As a reminder, policies and practices on deleting, hiding or otherwise censoring outside comments or posts on University social media accounts will be a matter of public record and subject to the Freedom of Information Act.
 Public Affairs’ best practice calls for deleting or hiding comments only if they violate the stated policy.

-Comments, links, photos and videos are welcome on all University of Illinois at Urbana-Champaign social media platforms.
-All postings should be relevant to the University of Illinois at Urbana-Champaign community, are reviewed and are public.
+Comments, links, photos and videos are welcome on all University of Illinois Urbana-Champaign social media platforms.
+All posts or comments should be relevant to the University of Illinois Urbana-Champaign community.

-Comments posted here do not represent the opinions of the University of Illinois at Urbana-Champaign.
+User comments or user posts do not represent the opinions of the University of Illinois Urbana-Champaign.